 “Spencer, do yourself a huge political favor and don’t run,” state Rep. Diego Hernandez, a Portland Democrat, wrote on Facebook—in one of the milder comments.

 The backdrop for this backlash?
-Something the city of Portland has never seen in its 167-year history: when voters fill out ballots in next month’s city council primary, a woman of color is likely to come out on top.
+Something the city of Portland has never seen in its 167-year history: when voters fill out ballots in May’s city council primary, a woman of color is likely to come out on top.
 It’s very possible two women of color will face each other in a November runoff, and a national midterm certain to evoke heated passions will also bring a Portland milestone.

 Two candidates in the race, Multnomah County Commissioner Loretta Smith and former state Rep. Jo Ann Hardesty, boast decades of experience in public service in Portland.
 A third, Andrea Valderrama, arrives with more modest credentials: a David Douglas school board seat and more than four years as a staffer to Mayor Ted Wheeler and former Commissioner Steve Novick.

 Even that résumé looked downright Rodham-Clintonesque compared with Raymond’s, a bar co-owner and high school ski coach.
 Facing anger at what many saw as a tone-deaf plunge into a race that could shift Portland’s historically lily-white politics, he lasted less than two months.
 Exiting the race in December, Raymond said he “was not able to communicate my ideas ... in the current media and political environment.”